jelockro/udacity-mws-restaurant-reviews-final/README.md

 1. Install Node if you don't already have it.
 It can be downloaded here: https://nodejs.org/en/download/

-2. Install Gulp as a global module after you have the node package manager through the command-line/terminal
+2. Install Gulp and its command line interface as global modules after you have the node package manager through the command-line/terminal
 ```
-sudo npm install --global gulp
+sudo npm install --global gulp gulp-cli
 ```
 3. clone this repository